sedhossein/clean-code-with-clear-coder/README.md

 - do not look at your desktop and monitor for a long time, have eyes exercise every hour .

+- people talk a lot, dont care about that, the lion do not listen to dogs sparks !! ^^

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna